 But do they hit their mark?
 There are certainly enough nostalgia arcades popping up begging for your gaming budget.
 Is this box a must?

-To be fair, they’ve had some fits and starts with their business model, so let’s take a deeper dive and see if this is the right subscription box to highlight your inner nerd.
+To be fair, they've had some fits and starts with their business model, so take a deeper dive and see if this is the right subscription box to highlight your inner nerd.

 Super Geek Box is a fairly straightforward subscription box centered around games, movies, comics, and just about anything else you might find a panel discussing at Comic-Con.
 That is to say, it's for nerds and by nerds.

 Each quarter, or thereabouts (their website suggests generally every three months), they aim to ship you a box of accessories worth around $100.
 One big caveat, they're picking everything in the box.
 You're getting everything blind.
 So, be forewarned.

 The "Prime" box will cost you $56 plus $10 shipping and handling.
 So you should be getting roughly 40% off retail, which isn't bad, assuming that retail price checks out.

 The items in the box range from wearable clothing, to games, puzzles, plush collectibles, key chains, water bottles, and generally quite a bit of swag that may or may not be worth it.
-You’re really looking at a hodgepodge of items, both in terms of quality and collectibility.
+You're really looking at a hodgepodge of items, both in terms of quality.

 The quality of the items included is an interesting question to explore.
-The box includes both licensed items that you’d expect, as well as some off-license items that you may not expect to be in a box described as “prime.”
-Not that there’s anything wrong with off-license goods, but in terms of collectibility, off-license is certainly not going to fetch premium value.
+The box includes both licensed items that you'd expect, as well as some off-license items that you may not expect to be in a box described as "prime."
+Not that there's anything wrong with off-license goods, but in terms of if it's collectible, off-license is certainly not going to fetch premium value.